twbs/bootstrap/site/content/docs/5.3/forms/form-control.md

 Block-level or inline-level form text can be created using `.form-text`.

 {{< callout warning >}}
-Form text should be explicitly associated with the form control it relates to using the `aria-labelledby` (for mandatory information such as data format) or `aria-describedby` (for complementary information) attribute.
+Form text should be explicitly associated with the form control it relates to using the `aria-describedby` attribute.
 This will ensure that assistive technologies—such as screen readers—will announce this form text when the user focuses or enters the control.
 {{< /callout >}}

 Form text below inputs can be styled with `.form-text`.
 If a block-level element will be used, a top margin is added for easy spacing from the inputs above.